-This will largely depend on your customer acquisition process, and how this aligns with any interfacing software such as customer relationship management software for sharing news and updates, account creation, or book appointments.
+This will largely depend on your customer acquisition process, and how this aligns with any interfacing software such as a CRM system/systems for sharing news and updates, account creation, or book appointments.

 Basic call to actions include having a contact form on a contact page, or ensuring that you have a Google Maps link to help customers find you if you have a physical address where you want clients to meet you.